kawalcovid19/wargabantuwarga.com/README.md

 To get started running the project locally, please follow the steps below.

-First, clone the repository:
+First, clone the repository.

 ```bash
 git clone https://github.com/kawalcovid19/wargabantuwarga.com.git
 ```

-Then, install dependencies and fetch data to your local machine:
+Then, install dependencies and fetch data to your local machine. **Note that we use Yarn, not npm.**

 ```bash
 cd wargabantuwarga.com